Wisconsin Farmland Preservation Credit

 Historical Past-Year Versions of Wisconsin Schedule FC-A

-We have a total of eight past-year versions of Schedule FC-A in the TaxFormFinder archives, including for the previous tax year.
+We have a total of nine past-year versions of Schedule FC-A in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2019 I-126a Instructions for Schedule FC-A